How Much Does Restaurant SEO Cost in 2026? ($300–$5,000/month real-world ranges)

 |---|---|---|

-| Nuxa AI employees | Per-employee, published online, monthly | Scout (free), Grace, Ink, Atlas hireable individually or as a team.
+| Nuxa AI employees | Flat $299/$499 per location, published online, monthly | Atlas (free SEO scan), Grace, Ink, Dash — the whole 10-person team included in one flat price.
 Audit logs and the actual work shipped, not just dashboards. |

 | Restaurant SEO agencies | $1,500–$5,000/month | Annual contracts typical.
 Output varies wildly — some ship 4 posts/month + reply management; others ship a monthly screenshot deck. |